Chevrolet van

-The Chevrolet Van or Chevy Van (also known as the Chevrolet/GMC G-series vans and GMC Vandura) is a range of vans that was manufactured by General Motors from the 1964 to 1996 model years.
+The Chevrolet van or Chevy van (also known as the Chevrolet/GMC G-series vans and GMC Vandura) is a range of vans that was manufactured by General Motors from the 1964 to 1996 model years.
 Introduced as the successor for the rear-engine Corvair Corvan/Greenbrier, the model line also replaced the panel van configuration of the Chevrolet Suburban.
 The vehicle was sold both in passenger van and cargo van configurations as well as a cutaway van chassis that served as the basis for a variety of custom applications.

-Produced across three generations (1964–66, 1967–70, and 1970–1996), the model line was sold under a wide variety of model names under both the Chevrolet and GMC brands.
+Produced across three generations (1964–1966, 1967–1970, and 1970–1996), the model line was sold under a wide variety of model names under both the Chevrolet and GMC brands.
 The first two generations were forward control vehicles (with the engine placed between the seats); the third generation adopted a configuration placing the engine forward of the driver.
 The second and third generations shared powertrain commonality with the C/K pickup truck model line.

-After the 1996 model year, GM retired the G-Series vans, replacing them with the GMT600-platform Chevrolet Express/GMC Savana (currently in production).
+After the 1996 model year, GM retired the G-Series vans, replacing them with the GMT600-platform Chevrolet Express and GMC Savana.

-First generation (1964-1966)
+First generation (1964–1966)

-The first General Motors van was the Chevrolet Corvair-based Chevrolet Greenbrier van, or Corvan introduced for 1961, which used an air cooled flat-six rear engine design, inspired by the Volkswagen bus.
-Production of the Chevrolet Greenbrier ended during the 1965 model year.
+The first General Motors van was the Chevrolet Corvair 95, consisting of the Corvan panel van and the Greenbrier wagon introduced for 1961, which used an air-cooled flat-six rear engine design, inspired by the Volkswagen bus.
+Production of the Chevrolet Corvair 95 vans ended during the 1965 model year.

 First-generation Chevrolet van refers to the first G-10 half-ton production years 1964 through 1966.
 General Motors saw a market for a compact van based on a modified passenger car platform to compete with the already successful Ford Econoline and Dodge A100.
 The 1964 Chevrolet van had a cab-forward design with the engine placed in a "doghouse" between and behind the front seats.
 The implementation of situating the driver on top of the front axle with the engine near the front wheels is called internationally a "cab over" vehicle.
 Engines and brakes were sourced from the Chevy II, a more conventional compact car than Chevrolet Corvair.

-This model was also sold by GMC as "Handi-Van".
-The 1st-generation vans were available in only the short 90-inch wheelbase and were only sold with the standard 153 cuin 90 hp straight-4 or a Chevrolet Straight-6 engine.
+The model was also sold by GMC as the "Handi-Van".
+The first-generation vans were available in only the short 90-inch wheelbase and were only sold with the standard 153 cuin 90 hp straight-4 or a Chevrolet Straight-6 engine.
 A first-generation is identified by its single-piece flat windshield glass.
 The first 1964 Chevrolet van was originally marketed and sold as a panel van for purely utilitarian purposes.
 Windows were available as an option, but were simply cut into the sides from the factory.
-In 1965, Chevrolet added the "Sportvan", which featured windows actually integrated into the body.
+In 1965, Chevrolet added the "Sportvan", which featured windows integrated into the body.
 GMC marketed its window van as "Handi-Bus".
-Air conditioning, power steering, and power brakes were not available in the first-generation vans.
+Factory-installed air conditioning, power steering, and power brakes were not available in the first-generation vans.